JAO1988/ColorHoster-JSON/README.md

 ## Troubleshooting
 If your VIA JSON fails to load or LEDs appear in the wrong spots:
 - **Validate JSON syntax**
-  • Inspect your modified VIA JSON file ensure missing commas, unquoted keys, or stray braces are corrected.
+  • Inspect your modified VIA JSON file ensure missing commas, unquoted keys, or stray braces are corrected.\
-  • You can use an online JSON inspect tool like ttps://jsonlint.com to highlight subtle formatting errors.\
+  • You can use an online JSON inspect tool like *JSON Lint* https://jsonlint.com to highlight subtle formatting errors.\
 - **Check `"id_qmk_rgb_matrix_effect"` indices**
   • Ensure the `"Direct"` effect ID matches your firmware’s `RGB_MATRIX_EFFECT_COUNT` offset—off-by-one here prevents VIA from recognizing the dropdown.
   • All content arrays (`["id_qmk_rgb_matrix_color", 3, 4]`, etc.) must reference valid VIA channel IDs and lengths.\